-Essentially, one hundred percent of commercial sugar beet production in Canada are biotech varieties.
+Essentially, one hundred percent of commercial sugar beet production in Canada are GE varieties.
 Sugar beets are commercially grown in Ontario and Alberta for processing into refined sugar and animal feed ingredients.
 Over 60 percent of total Canadian production is concentrated in Alberta, with a large percentage of Alberta sugar beets refined at the Lantic Inc. facility in Taber, Alberta.
 Conversely, Ontario growers export their sugar beet crop to the United States for processing in Michigan.
-Statistics Canada estimates planted acres for 2023 to be down 27 percent compared to 2022.
-In Alberta, the resolution of a contract between Rogers Sugar Inc. and Alberta growers came in late April.
-Some growers had elected to plant alternative crops, reducing Alberta acreage.
-Despite lower acreage, 2023 yields are expected to be improved over 2022, with production anticipated at a similar level.
-Ontario acreage estimates for 2023 are in alignment with 2021 planted acres, a decline of approximately 25 percent compared to the larger plantings in 2022.
+Statistics Canada estimates planted area for 2024 to be up 40% percent (to 18,800 MT) compared to 2022.